cloudevents/spec/expression-language.md

 ### 3.1.
 Type System

-The type system contains 3 types:
+The type system contains 3 _primitive_ types:

 - _String_: Sequence of Unicode characters.
 - _Integer_: A whole number in the range -2,147,483,648 to +2,147,483,647 inclusive.
 This is the range of a signed, 32-bit, twos-complement encoding.
 - _Boolean_: A boolean value of "true" or "false".

-The [types defined in the CloudEvents specification][ce-type-system] URI, URI Reference and String are represented as _String_.
+The [types defined in the CloudEvents specification][ce-type-system] URI, URI Reference and Timestamp are represented as _String_.

+The type system also includes _Set_, which is an unordered collection of _String_s of arbitrary length.
+This type can be used in the `IN` operator.

 ### 3.2.
 CloudEvent context identifiers and types